element-hq/element-x-android/.github/pull_request_template.md

 ## Screenshots / GIFs

 <!--
-We have screenshot test in the project, so adding screenshots is not mandatory, as far as there is a Composable Preview covering the changes.
+We have screenshot tests in the project, so attaching screenshots to a PR is not mandatory, as far as there is a Composable Preview covering the changes.
 In this case, the change will appear in the file diff.
-Note that all the UI composable should be covered by a Composable Preview.
+Note that all the UI composables should be covered by a Composable Preview.

 Providing a video of the change is still very useful for the reviewer and for the history of the project.